aghagol/JEDI/README.md

 # JEDI
 Joint Estimation of Dictionary and Image (from compressive samples)

-This is the source code for my paper that is under revision in IEEE-Transactions on Computaational Imaging.
+This is the source code for my paper that is under revision in IEEE-Transactions on Computational Imaging.
 A draft of the paper is placed in `/doc/`.

 #### Installation